yleprince/INFMDI721/README.md

 # INFMDI721
-"Kit Data Science" module repository
+This is the GitHub repository of the "Kit Data Science" module for Telecom ParisTech 2018 MS Big Data students.